kevin-dyer/unity-wc/src/components/unity-core/unity-core.md

 ## Changelog:

+### v1.0.1
+- Fixed wrong version of peerDependencies in unity-global-nav-base and unity-table

+### v1.0.0
+- Started using updated components with peer dependencies

 ### v0.1.0
 - Mark as first release
 - All unity components are included in this library component, located in the root folder.
 Import file path matches component name: